Monitoring Wired Network Health

 Infrastructure Tab

-KPIs under the Infrastructure Sub-Tab
+System KPIs - Infrastructure Sub-Tab

 • Memory Compliance: Measures the percentage of switches in the network with memory utilization below the specified threshold.
 This metric indicates the number of switches that are compliant with the predefined limit set in the SLA that specifies the acceptable level of memory utilization for switches.